TheMahfuz/request-data-validators/README.md

 ### Dependencies
 Express.js
 ### Submited Data validation
-You can use this validator by require the request-validator
+You can use this validator by requiring the "request-validator" like below:
 ```javascript
 let Request = require('./request-validator');
 let request = new Request(req,res);